usdoj-crt/beta-ada/_pages/_resources/protecting-parent-rights.md

 To ensure that persons with disabilities have equal  opportunity to retain or reunify with their children, it may be necessary for  the agency to reasonably modify policies, practices, and procedures in child  welfare proceedings.
 In general,  agencies should consider whether their existing policies, practices, and  procedures; their actual processing of cases; and their training materials comply  with the nondiscrimination requirements of Title II and Section 504 for  individuals with disabilities.
 Agencies  should also take appropriate steps to ensure that components of child welfare  processing, such as &ldquo;fast-track&rdquo; and concurrent planning, are not applied to  persons with disabilities in a manner that has a discriminatory effect and that  denies parents with disabilities the opportunity to participate fully and  meaningfully in family reunification efforts.

 In some instances, providing appropriate supports for persons  with disabilities means selecting an appropriate alternative already provided  in the Federal child welfare statutes.
 For instance, section 475 of the Social  Security Act provides that the child welfare agency is required to file a  petition to terminate parental rights when the child is in foster care for the preceding  15 out of 22 months.
-However, the law  provides exceptions to this requirement and gives child welfare agencies the  flexibility to work with parents who have a child in foster care beyond the 15  month period, including parents with disabilities.{% fn 81 %}  Exceptions to the termination of parental rights  requirement include situations where: (1) at the state&rsquo;s discretion, the child  is being cared for by a relative; (2) there is a compelling reason for  determining that filing the petition would not be in the best interests of the  child; or (3) the state, when reasonable efforts are to be made, has failed to  provide such services deemed necessary for the safe return of the child to his  or her home. {% fn 82 %} As to number (3), a child  welfare agency should provide the family of the child with the services  necessary for the safe return of the child to the child&rsquo;s home in a manner that  meets the unique needs of the family.
+However, the law  provides exceptions to this requirement and gives child welfare agencies the  flexibility to work with parents who have a child in foster care beyond the 15  month period, including parents with disabilities.{% fn 81 %}  Exceptions to the termination of parental rights  requirement include situations where: (1) at the state&rsquo;s discretion, the child  is being cared for by a relative; (2) there is a compelling reason for  determining that filing the petition would not be in the best interests of the  child; or (3) the state, when reasonable efforts are to be made, has failed to  provide such services deemed necessary for the safe return of the child to his  or her home.{% fn 82 %} As to number (3), a child  welfare agency should provide the family of the child with the services  necessary for the safe return of the child to the child&rsquo;s home in a manner that  meets the unique needs of the family.
 Failure to provide services, including services to address family members&rsquo;  disability-related needs, could qualify as an exception to the termination of  parental rights requirement.
 Decisions  about whether this exception applies to a situation in which the supports necessary  for a person with a disability to access services were not provided should be  made on a case-by-case basis.

 Given the responsibilities of agencies discussed above, we also  recommend that courts consider whether parents and prospective parents with disabilities  have been afforded an equal opportunity to attain reunification, including  whether they have been provided with appropriate services and supports and  other reasonable modifications to enable them to participate fully and  meaningfully in family preservation efforts.
 Additionally, we suggest that courts consider whether any reasonable  modifications are necessary and should be made for parents with disabilities.
 We also recommend that courts consider  evidence concerning the manner in which the use of adaptive equipment or  supportive services may enable a parent with disabilities to carry out the  responsibilities of parenting.